davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 * Thread 2 calls `tryInitialize()` passing in a value of 2
 * Thread 3 calls `finalValue()`, which returns 4 [*](https://xkcd.com/221/)

+That might seem obvious, but it's still worth writing down.
 In *the literature*, this rule is sometimes called **validity**:

-> **Validity**: The value chosen by a consensus algorithm must be some value that was previously proposed.
+> **Validity**: The value chosen by a consensus algorithm must be a value that was previously proposed.
 That is: the value returned by `finalValue()` must be a value previously passed to `tryInitialize()`.

 One final rule: once `tryInitialize()` has been called, the algorithm gets a reasonable amount of time to do its processing before `finalValue()` futures finally resolve to the chosen value.
 We can't wait on the future forever.
 This rule is called **Termination**:

 > **Termination**: The algorithm eventually chooses some value; after `tryInitialize()` has been called, the futures returned by `finalValue()` eventually resolve

-Agreement, Validity, Termination.
-Seems like a pretty good starting set.
+Agreement, Validity, Termination; seems like a pretty good starting set.
 However, I think we must still be missing a rule.

 By the three rules above, `DistributedWriteOnce<T>` is a valid implementation of a distributed consensus algorithm.
 But consensus algorithms are supposed to be incomprehensible to mere mortals; I am a mere mortal, and I comprehend `DistributedWriteOnce<T>` just fine.
 There must something more that consensus algorithms do, that `DistributedWriteOnce<T>` does not.